 Pioneer of Natural Orifice Transluminal Endoscopic Surgery says the procedure will gain wider acceptance

-Most of the surgeries one day would be done without any incision, said Dr. Anthony N. Kalloo, pioneer of NOTES, a technique to perform an abdominal operation without incisions using an endoscope.
+Most of the surgeries one day would be done without any incision, said Dr. Anthony N. Kalloo, pioneer of NOTES, a technique to do an abdominal operation without incisions by using an endoscope.

 NOTES (Natural Orifice Transluminal Endoscopic Surgery) was first carried out in animal models by Dr. Anthony in 1999.

 The maiden operation in humans was done by Chairman of Asian Institute of Gastroenterology (AIG), Dr. D. Nageshwar Reddy and his colleague Dr. G. V. Rao in 2003.
 Since then, NOTES was used to conduct more than 3,000 surgeries in Europe, USA and South America.